 Any backplane might need to support a large number of signaling standards, ranging from simple SPI/I2C/GPIOs all the away up to multi-gig Ethernet and high speed SerDes channels.
-When selecting which signals will go to which connector pins, try to set up the board so that slower signals are kept away from faster signals on the same layer.
-When routing is dense, I like to keep high speed differential signals on one half of the board and low speed signals on the other half.
-If the board is small (e.g., 1 or 2 U), you might not have such luxury and you'll have to increase your layer count to isolate signals.
+Today, 100GbE is common in newer daughtercards, and the backplane must be designed to support these data rates.
+When selecting which signals will go to which connector pins, try to set up the board so that slower signals are kept away from faster signals if placed on the same layer.
+The construction of standard backplane-to-daughtercard connectors and their pin arrangements enforce these requirements, as shown below.

 By separating signals in this way, you can still touch all the connector pins as you route across the backplane, but you won't be inducing crosstalk from high speed to low speed signals.
 As we'll see below, this style still lets you satisfy a standard backplane routing topology when routing to fiber/copper transceivers and daughtercards.
 However, it can be challenging to get this perfect as these signals will come close to each other as they interface with various components.

 The principle backplane routing topologies used in modern products are point-to-point and point-to-multipoint.
 Point-to-point is probably the simplest routing style and it facilitates standard linear buses that are useful for routing across a backplane and touching multiple connectors.
 These backplane routing styles used to route connections within the standard backplane network topologies: star, double star, and mesh.
-The choice of backplane routing topology/network topology depends on the particular application and signalling standard used in your components.
+The choice of backplane routing topology depends on the particular application and signaling standard used in your components.

 A star network is probably the most popular topology used in networking.
 A star network on a backplane uses point-to-point connections between a central control unit (this could be on the backplane or daughtercard) and all other nodes (in this case, connectors).
 A double star network is just an extension of this, where two central nodes communicate with all other nodes, and with each other.
 Point-to-point routing is used for routing to other connectors, although a given connector node may branch off to other connectors in a point-to-multi-point manner.

-Network topologies defined in the VPX standards.
+Network topologies defined in VPX standards.